 If the Milky Way means more to you than a childhood chocolate bar then you’ll be excited to learn that the Silver State of Nevada – home to Las Vegas and Celine Dion – has just launched its first dark-sky route between Death Valley National Park and Great Basin National Park.
 Just in time for the new Star Wars series, too.

-The state has long been renowned for having some of the darkest and quietest skies on earth, congregating at Massacre Rim, one of only seven designated Dark Sky Sanctuaries in the world, disturbed by zero light pollution.
-But Nevada’s first dedicated astronomy route takes things to the next level, connecting two International Dark Sky Parks and five rural towns.
+The US state has long been renowned for having some of the darkest and quietest skies on earth, congregating at Massacre Rim, one of only seven designated Dark Sky Sanctuaries in the world, disturbed by zero light pollution.
+But the state’s first dedicated astronomy route takes things to the next level, connecting two International Dark Sky Parks and five rural towns.

 It’s impressive stuff.
 But where else on earth can you see the stars?
 We mean really see them.
 Front-row seats to a celestial cinema that’ll make your jaw drop.
 Here’s our constellation of the best stargazing locations in the world.
 Just you and the sky, heavenly.